antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 - If the results are not satisfactory redo some or all of the steps above

+**Remark:** If the results are not satisfactory we should consider using the obtained classifier at the data generation phase.
+(This is not done in this document/notebook.)

 **Remark:** The elaborated approach outline and flow chart have general applicability, not just for generation of random images of a certain type.

 ### Flow chart